-Mobile Learning Tool #7 – Appcelerator
+Mobile Training Platform #7 – Appcelerator

 Appcelerator has a lot of functionality as well as advanced analytics that let you see in real-time how your application is being used all over the world.
 With so much functionality, though, it can be a very complicated platform for mLearning creators who aren’t strong at programming.

-Mobile Learning Tool #8 – Gurucan
+Mobile Learning Solution #8 – Gurucan

 Gurucan is another learning platform that works as an app in iOS and Android.
 It can support live sessions and has marketing pipelines as well as daily challenges.

 It markets itself as a 7-in-1 platform, with the seven features being: An online course builder, a video CDN with piracy protection, a White Label Mobile Apps Builder, live webinars, payments with analytics, marketing automation, and quizzes with homework.
 It still needs to add a few features, such as gamification.